mcrowson/flask-base/docs/assets.md

 parameter f that serves as an extra function call.
 The
-@wraps(f) decorator is itself used to give context for the decorated function and actually point that context towards the fully decorated function when the permission_required() decorator is invoked.
+@wraps(f) decorator is itself used to give context for the decorated function and actually point that context towards the fully decorated function when the group_required() decorator is invoked.
 Tl;dr it does some complicated stuff you don't really need to know about